ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

       #.
 View :numref:`Chapter %s <NCQuickstart>` for a quick overview of the workflow steps.
       #.
 To build the application in a container, which provides a more uniform work environment, users can refer to the :ref:`Container-Based Quick Start Guide <QuickstartC>`.
       #.
-For detailed instructions on building and running the SRW App, users can refer to :numref:`Chapter %s: Building the SRW App <BuildSRW>` and :numref:`Chapter %s Running the SRW App <RunSRW>`.
+For detailed instructions on building and running the SRW App, users can refer to :numref:`Chapter %s: Building the SRW App <BuildSRW>` and :numref:`Chapter %s: Running the SRW App <RunSRW>`.

    * For background information on the SRW App code repositories and directory structure, see :numref:`Section %s <SRWStructure>` below.
    * For an outline of SRW App components, see section :numref:`Section %s <ComponentsOverview>` below or refer to :numref:`Chapter %s <Components>` for a more in-depth treatment.